Chapter 7 Bankruptcy

 Protect Your Property with Bankruptcy Exemptions

 As has been noted, property is protected in bankruptcy using exemptions.
 Above all, choosing the correct set of exemptions is the most important aspect of a bankruptcy filing.
-Exemptions are complicated and require application of either Federal or State laws.
+Exemptions, and applying them is complicated.
+The law requires the use of either Federal or State exemptions in a bankruptcy case.
 In particular, California exemptions are especially generous compared to other states.
 Still, they require careful analysis and application in a Bankruptcy filing.

 Another key point is that the Bankruptcy Laws allow you to keep your San Diego residence.
 Even if you have as much as $600,000 in equity in your primary residence!